 Notify Mrs. Otoshi (email@example.com) as soon as possible.
 This is how I know that you are available again, so I can assign you someone else who needs help.
 You may tutor more than one person if you wish.

 What if I need to get in contact with my tutee’s teacher?

 Great!
 Remember, you must meet with the teacher at least twice (once at beginning and then at the end of each semester).
 I strongly encourage that you meet with the teacher if you are having problems helping the tutee or need some more assistance.
 The best time to see a teacher is during tutorial time.
 Remember that the teacher must sign in the appropriate space on your Timelog form at the beginning and the end of each semester and include his or her comments.

 At the end of each semester:

 If you want to apply the Board of Trustees Community Service Award during Senior year or get your ASB Activity point sheet signed, your Timelog form needs to turn in and shows at least 12 hours of tutoring at the end of the semester.
 I will send you an email with the due date.
 This way, I can check on your progress and determine how well the program is working.

-If at any time during the year you have any sort of problem with this program, email me or bring your questions to the Library.
+If at any time during the year you have any sort of problem with this program, email me or bring your questions to the College and Career Center.
 I am here to help you in any way I can.